Publishing Options - A Deep Dive Seminar

-Three publishing experts will each cover in depth what is involved with both hybrid publishing and self publishing.
+Four publishing experts will each cover in depth what is involved with both hybrid publishing, DIY self publishing, and small press traditional publishing.

 Holly Kammier, co-founder and acquisitions editor of leading hybrid publisher, Acorn Publishing explains how hybrid publishing is a modern publishing option that fills an important gap.
 It combines elements of traditional publishing with elements of self-publishing and requires an upfront investment from serious authors who understand quality is critical to reach the widest audience for their books.
 One size does not fill all.
 Good hybrid publishers, vet the quality of manuscripts before they accept them into publication– and when done correctly, hybrid can offer writers the best of both worlds.

-Rick Shaw will provide more details as to how to accomplish publishing success if you have decided to be an author who has all the skill and willingness to learn that are required to self publish.
+Rick Shaw will provide more details as to how to accomplish publishing success if you have decided to be an author who has willingness to learn the many skills that are required to self publish and handle the range decisions needed to both produce a quality product and promote it well.

 Patricia Marshall is the owner of Luminare Press, a company she started 2010 to help authors with the process of independent publishing.
 She has a thorough knowledge of the bookmaking process and a passion for nonfiction book editing, as well as a strong desire to help authors produce a polished, professional book.
 Patricia has a degree in journalism from the University of Oregon, an MFA in Creative Nonfiction from Goucher College in Baltimore, and a certificate in Digital Journalism from Media Bistro in New York.
 She’s a member of the Northwest Independent Editors Guild and the Eugene Chamber of Commerce and is active in civic events.